VeselinovStf/Maschine-MIDI-Bridge/README.md

     }
 }
 ```
+## Run the script

+- python melodics-maschine.py
+- NOTE: Maschine must be on, else script will throw error for missing port

 ### To enable debug output:

 - python melodics-maschine.py --debug

-- If required packages are missing, the script will install them automatically

 ## 🧠 How It Works